XeroAPI/xero-node/README.md

 In additon to a subscription Id being passed through the URL, when a purchase or an upgrade takes place you will be notified via a webhook.
 You can then use the subscription Id in the webhook payload to query the AppStore endpoints and determine what plan the user purchased, upgraded, downgraded or cancelled.

-Refer to Xero's documenation to learn more about setting up and receiving webhooks.
+Refer to Xero's documenation to learn more about setting up and receiving webhooks or review [this blogpost](https://devblog.xero.com/keeping-your-integration-in-sync-implementing-xero-webhooks-using-node-express-and-ngrok-6d2976baac6d) explaing webhooks using xero-node sdk.
 > https://developer.xero.com/documentation/guides/webhooks/overview/

 ---